How Digital Device Use Interferes with Child Development

 Furthermore, digital media use in preschoolers was also found to be linked with reduced cortical thickness and sulcal depth in areas for visual processing, memory, attention, and social cognition (Hutton et al., 2022).

-Therefore, babies and toddlers need real-world input—faces, voices, touch, movement—not fast-changing digital images.
-Screens tend to be passive, overstimulating, and non-interactive, which doesn’t give the brain the practice it needs to grow strong communication and thinking skills.
+Therefore, babies and toddlers need real-world input—faces, voices, touch, movement—not fast-changing digital images or artificial relationships.
+Use of screen-based media can be passive and overstimulating for young children, which can’t give theirs brains the practice they need to grow strong communication and thinking skills.

 Emotional Regulation and Mental Health

-Research shows that infants can become anxious when they are unable to see their caregiver’s face—something that often happens when the caregiver is focused on a screen.
+Research shows that infants can become anxious when they are unable to see their caregiver’s face—something that often happens when the caregiver is focused on a digital device.
 Face-to-face interactions are essential for babies to read emotional cues, feel secure, and begin to regulate their own emotions.

-Moreover, when screens distract caregivers during key moments of interaction—such as feeding, soothing, or playtime—it can send mixed signals to the child, creating confusion and emotional distress.
+Moreover, when caregivers are distracted by digital devices during key moments of interaction—such as feeding, soothing, or playtime—it can send mixed signals to the child, creating confusion and emotional distress.
 Protecting these everyday moments helps support the infant’s growing sense of self and emotional resilience.

 So, What Can Parents Do?